equbalhussain/Coding-Challenge-DevOps/README.md

 ## Files description :

-Assignment: The assingment which is supposed to be completed by me and also completed.
+DevOps Coding Challenge: The assingment which is supposed to be completed by me and also completed in 3 hours.

 Q&A: Answers for the question asked .